RemyLau/remylau.github.io/_pages/about.md

   - /about.html
 ---

 Hi there!
-I am Post-doctoral Fellow in
+I am a Postdoctoral Fellow in
 [Professor Jian Ma](https://www.cs.cmu.edu/~jianma/)'s group in the [Ray and Stephanie Lane Computational Biology Department](https://cbd.cmu.edu/) at Carnegie Mellon University.
 I currently work on developing computational